 Can administrators disable the paper deletion functionality?

 Yes.
 If you don't see this feature, your administrator may have not enabled it for your account.
 If the self-service paper deletion features aren't enabled you must contact your Turnitin administrator to switch on this feature.
 Turnitin will only process requests made using the old manual method in exceptional circumstances.

 Can we manually request deletions by contacting Turnitin support?

 No. Once live for your geography or access path, this is the only way to make a paper deletion request going forwards, bringing the control entirely within your school.
 You won't have to contact Turnitin manually except in the most exceptional of circumstances.
 Users of unsupported integrations can continue to use the manual process.

 If your account administrator does not wish for the functionality to be permanently enabled, we'd suggest negotiating a window during the school year when they will be responsive to deletion requests.

 Can instructors request more than one paper deletion at a time?

-Paper deletions can only be requested on a paper-by-paper basis.
-The feature was intentionally designed this way to reduce user concerns about people misusing the system, to encourage extra care to be taken with each deletion request to prevent mistakes, and prompt instructors to review their assignment settings.
+Paper deletions can only be requested on a paper-by-paper basis, and each instructor may submit a maximum of 50 requests per hour.
+The feature was intentionally designed this way to reduce user concerns about people misusing the system, to encourage extra care to be taken with each deletion request to prevent mistakes, and to promote reviewing your Turnitin settings.

 Couldn’t instructors delete papers previously?